charlesjacobus/Portfolio/Portfolio.Client/ClientApp/src/assets/writings/sentences/Arabesque.md

 by the sun
 rising above
 the Atlantic horizon,
-fluttering,
+a fluttering,
 performing a shadow play
-and disappearing
+before disappearing
-momentarily
+momentarily,
 while across the room
-Angela enumerated
+Angela enumerates
 the benefits
 of her estrogen patch.